 Bangkok to Koh Phangan by bus and ferry

 Convoys of buses still leave the bustle of Bangkok for the bright sands of the islands in the south.
 Koh Phangan is one of the main destinations, largely because it lacks its own airport.
 The upshot?
 You’ll be spoiled for choice in terms of bus companies and operators, and can take your pick from any number of departure points in the capital.

 Abundant bus links join Bangkok and Koh Phangan, and they remain the cheapest way to trade city for sea.

-The bulk of the services go from the Southern Bus Terminal in Sai Tai Mai, but you shouldn’t even have to leave the street markets and sizzling noodle stalls of Khaosan Road to catch your ride.
+The bulk of the services go from the Bangkok Southern Bus Terminal (Sai Tai Mai), but you shouldn’t even have to leave the street markets and sizzling noodle stalls of Khaosan Road to catch your ride.
 Lots of VIP coaches depart from that popular part of Bangkok, too, offering options in the morning, or overnighters that will save you cost of a hotel.
 Some of the highest-rated names in the business are Lomprayah, Songserm, Krungsiam Tour, and Raja Ferry.

 Bangkok to Koh Phangan by train and ferry

-Time – Around 16 hours, but usually overnight
+Time – Around 16 hours, but usually night train

 Price – $55-75